GeoscienceAustralia/dea-sandbox/nci_environment/README.md

 # Introduction

-These scripts are all about our deployment of code onto the NCI.
+These scripts are used to update and deploy DEA modules on NCI.

 There are two modules, with date-based version numbers:

  1. The Python Environment module *dea-env*

-    * This contains third party dependencies of all of the GA code, installed via a `conda` environment.
+    * This contains third party dependencies of all of the DEA code, installed via a `conda` environment.

  2. A *dea* module, which depends on the _environment module_: